Abednego-py/Abednego-py/README.md

 <h3 align="center">A software engineer building amazing projects</h3>

-- 🔭 I’m currently working on [Netflix clone](https://github.com/Abednego-py/Netflix-clone)
+- 🔭 I currently work with an amazing team of engineers at Qore.

-- 🌱 I’m currently learning **React, Redux**
+- 🌱 I’m currently creating contents on **YouTube**

 - 👨‍💻 All of my projects are available at [https://github.com/Abednego-py](https://github.com/Abednego-py)